TIFF Tag NewSubfileType

 Bit 2 is 1 if the image defines a transparency mask for another image in this TIFF file.
 The PhotometricInterpretation value must be 4, designating a transparency mask.

 The specification thus says that these values are defined as bit flags because they are independent of each other.
-However, it is not entirely clear how an image can be e.g. both a reduced-resolution version and a single page of a multi-page image, or any combination of the above.
+Not all combinations make sense though, it is not entirely clear how an image can be e.g. both a reduced-resolution version and a single page of a multi-page image, or any combination of the above.

 The Mixed Raster Content part of RFC 2301 adds a definition for this bit: